-Here is the picture of the before this new Two-Tier Raised Garden Bed.
-See how the one garden was decaying and the other one had mold growing around it.
+Here is the before picture of this new Two-Tier Raised Garden Bed.
+See how one garden was decaying and the other one had mold growing around it.

 We decided on a plan and ordered the supplies from Home Depot.
 Below is the drawing I made to help us figure out the quantity needed.